 How can we make herpetology more accessible to women?

-Herpetology has always been an alpha male kind of an occupation.
-We need a few good role models to trigger the fascination among females to roll up their sleeves and dive in.
+Herpetology has always been an alpha male dominated occupation.
+We need a few good female role models to trigger the fascination among other females to roll up their sleeves and dive in.

 What advice would you give to someone who wants to pursue a career working with snakes?